Authentic Lessons for 21st Century Learning

 Engage

-After you're done burping the bottle and igniting the gas, ask students these questions:
+After you're done burping the bottle and igniting the gas, ask students to turn to their Elbow Partner and discuss these questions:

 • What is responsible for the sound you heard and the odor you smelled?

-• What elements do you think the gas is mode of?
+• What elements do you think the gas is made of?

 • Ask students if they think that gas can be utilized as a source of fuel to run industries, vehicles, or even farming operations?